Introduction

 DEGREE AND NON-DEGREE RECITALS

 In partial fulfillment of graduation requirements, candidates for the Bachelor of Music degree are required to give a senior recital.
 Performance majors will present a half-hour recital their junior year and a one-hour recital their senior year.
-Composition majors will present 75 minutes of music, and music education majors a half-hour recital of music.
+Music education majors will give a half-hour recital of music.
 Outstanding students may present non-degree recitals, subject to certain conditions.
 For more information, students should speak with their studio faculty.
 Student recitals should include a varied and balanced repertory, preparation of a printed program and program notes, and consideration of performance aspects such as attire, stage deportment, and marketing to an audience.
 A minimum of 21 days prior to the projected recital date, a recital hearing will be held.
 During that time, a student who plans to present a degree recital must be prepared to perform the recital program for faculty approval.

 PERFORMANCE EXAMINATIONS